effektif/user-docs/docs/introduction.rst

 .. image:: /_static/images/how-it-works.png

 A process - strictly a process *model* - defines a template for repetitive work.
-The people who manage work typically create processes and specify the tasks and actions that you must completed to reach a certain goal.
+The people who manage work typically create processes and specify the tasks and actions that you must complete to reach a certain goal.
 For example: for every :ref:`Hire employee <hire-employee>` case, someone must complete the *Plan interview*, *Interview candidate* and *Send job offer* tasks.

 After you publish a process, you can start many individual cases.